NekoQ/gateway/README.md

 - navigate to `http://localhost:3000`

 ## Routes
-The requests body are the same as from the Specre API.
+The requests body are the same as from the Spectre API.
 In case of error, the response status and body are taken from the Spectre API's response.

 ```shell